a1black/express-jwt-scope/README.md

 ### not(permisson, ...restPermissions)

-Adds check that none of permissions are present in the granted permissions.
+Adds `and` conjunction with negation of specified list of permissions.

 ```js
 const jwtScope = require('express-jwt-scope')()